oussamahamdaoui/forgJs/README.md

   ```
 ## Error handling

-You can get custom message errors by doing this:
+You can get custom error messages by doing this:

 ```javascript
 const vComplexe = new Validator({